-He put the salad in the fridge along the papaya juice until it was time for our LAFL team to eat lunch.
+He put the salad in the fridge along the papaya juice until it was time for our team at the office to eat lunch.

 Olluquito con pollo y arroz

-Olluquito con pollo y arroz is a carb-friendly Peruvian dish with plenty of potatoes and rice.
+Olluquito con pollo y arroz is a carb-friendly dish from Peru with plenty of potatoes and rice.

 Istvan bought the olluco potatoes already shredded and soaked them in water for an hour with a little bit of salt, sugar and lime juice to add flavor.

 He sautéed the onions and garlic in a large pot before adding spoonfuls of aji panca and aji amarillo.
 Next he mixed in a medley of spices, including salt, pepper, cumin and oregano.